misiektoja/spotify_monitor/docs/usage.md

 | Every song change | `WEBHOOK_SONG_NOTIFICATION` | `--webhook-song-changes` |
 | Song loop detected | `WEBHOOK_SONG_ON_LOOP_NOTIFICATION` | `--webhook-loop` |
 | Monitoring error | `WEBHOOK_ERROR_NOTIFICATION` | Enable with `--webhook-errors` or disable with `--no-webhook-error-notify` |

+A monitoring error webhook carries the same title and text as the error email, without the timestamp the provider adds itself.
+The recovery alert follows on the same channel when the failure clears.

 For example, this sends a webhook alert for every song change during one run: